TitoNadar/BeSafe/README.md

 # BeSafe

-**BeSafe** is a Super Quick Android Application that provides human security for its app users in the real world. **3 single shakes** of a mobile phone will trigger the app to its main functioning.
-The app has its target audience as **women and kids** , but it's open to all and can help to prevent certain crimes such as burglary, kidnapping, theft, etc.
+**BeSafe** is an Android Application in the human security domain, Which triggers the app to it's panic mode with just **3 shakes** of the device.
+As the app triggers the panic,
+- A push notification is sent to the 5 nearest people and by clicking the notification route to the panicked user is drawn.
+- An automatic audio recording happens for 2 minutes and is sent to the server.
+- SMSs will be sent to 5 people (*these numbers will be saved while registering an accout in the app*) with position of the panicked user.
+- A push notification to the Police admin will also be sent, which will have route and the audio file.

 ### Motivation :
-We as technologists realized a lack of quick action of the app in this domain which drove us to make the product.
+Mobile Apps in this domain have been failing considerably in providing a quick trigger action at the moments of need, while IoT devices make it a lot harder to reach to public as people need to buy and carry that extra thing with themselves, which made us think to come to a solution and we managed preety well.

 ### Build status :
-Prototype Stage (Almost Complete)
+- Prototype Stage (Almost Complete)
-Production Stage (Not Started)
+- Production Stage (Not Started)

 ### ScreenShots :